 Occupying a historic stone building – a former shipping company headquarters – on one of Amsterdam’s busiest street corners, this ultra-contemporary hotel is all about the art.
 Joep Van Lieshout’s works are everywhere: from the phallic “fertility lamp” to the enormous installation of sperm, suspended from the ceiling in the interior atrium.
 Generously-sized rooms come in shades of charcoal and black, with splashes of yellow and purple, original art, Illy coffee makers, customizable lighting system, and large screen TVs.
-Spacious bathrooms come with rain showers, and peek-a-boo panels that can be blacked out by the shy at the flick of a switch.
+Spacious bathrooms come with rain showers, and peek-a-boo panels that can be blacked out by the flick of a switch.
 Service is informal and efficient.

 art’otel Amsterdam – Location

 - Address: Prins Hendrikkade 33, 1012 TM Amsterdam.